kyma-project/kyma/docs/security/10-03-certificates-gardener.md

   Error during the installation
   </summary>

-1. Make sure the domain name provided in `net-global-overrides` ConfigMap is proper and it meets the Gardener requirements
+1. Make sure the domain name provided in the `net-global-overrides` ConfigMap is proper and it meets the Gardener requirements.
-2. Check if service `istio-ingressgateway` in namespace `istio-system` contains proper annotations:
+2. Check if the `istio-ingressgateway` Service in the `istio-system` Namespace contains proper annotations:

     ```yaml
     dns.gardener.cloud/class=garden
     dns.gardener.cloud/dnsnames=*.{DOMAIN}
     ```

-3. Check if service `apiserver-proxy-ssl` in namespace `kyma-system` contains proper annotations:
+3. Check if the `apiserver-proxy-ssl` Service in the `kyma-system` Namespace contains proper annotations:

     ```yaml
     dns.gardener.cloud/class=garden